Skip to Main Content

 — Daniel Kaschubek, chief technology officer, Yuri

 Aliyah is a technical healthcare writer with a passion for learning, horses, and travel.
 She holds a bachelor’s degree in advertising and a master’s degree in pharmaceutical marketing and regulatory writing from Temple University.
-As a senior marketing communications writer at Ansys, she assists the healthcare industry team with internal and external marketing materials, with a primary focus on customer success stories and technical thought leadership white papers.
+As a corporate communications manager at Ansys, she assists the healthcare industry team with internal and external marketing materials, with a primary focus on customer success stories and technical thought leadership white papers.

 Recommendations